Udaya-X2/FreeRealmsLocaleTools/README.md

 # FreeRealmsLocaleTools

-A library which allows developers to read, write, and update text entries from Free Realms locale files.
+A .NET library which allows developers to read and write text entries from Free Realms locale files.
+It also includes other utilities such as acquiring the name IDs of text entries and modifying locale metadata.

 ## Background